Laboratoire-de-Chemoinformatique/SynPlanner/README.rst

 Conda (Linux)
 ====================

-``SynPlanner`` can also be installed using conda/mamba package managers.
+``SynPlanner`` can be installed using conda/mamba package managers.
 For more information on conda installation please refer to the `official documentation <https://github.com/conda-forge/miniforge>`_.